Tips for Taking Great Pictures of Handmade Jewelry

 Handmade jewelry photography is too important to leave to chance.
 Waiting for the sun to be exactly right is okay if you don’t have anything better to do but time is money and both are in short supply!
 You don’t have to wait for the cloud to pass or the direct sun to be on the left.
 Actually, most of our pictures have been taken in the wee hours of the morning, once you get everything right it’s like you just can’t stop!
 If you are serious about taking great pictures you need a studio set-up.
 It’s not difficult and not too expensive considering online marketing advantages.

-The photos come up on the monitor so you can adjust the coloring, etc. You just set up the first item getting it just right, then replace it with the next item so photoshoots go quickly.
+How to take better pictures of handmade jewelry; The photos come up on the monitor so you can adjust the coloring, etc. You just set up the first item get it just right, then replace it with the next item so photoshoots go quickly.
 Touch-ups are at a minimum if the photos are taken well.
-There will always be those really shiny pieces that when zoomed in at 5000 times the actual size you will see yourself taking the picture.
+There will always be those really shiny pieces that when zoomed in at 5000 times the actual size, you will see yourself taking the picture.
 Smudging tools work well in those cases!

 If you have any special tips or tricks that help to take great photos, I’d love to hear from you!
 We all need all the help we can get!